Skarlso/blogsource/content/blog/2019-01-23-living-with-a-parser.md

 ~~~

 With that done, we just `.to_regexp` it with the power of ruby and `send` would automatically pick it up.
 And of course test coverage.

+# Regression

+Once the parser was introduced I knew that it would create problems.
+Since eval did many things that the parser could not handle.
+And they started to arrive slowly.
+One-by-one.

+## Boolean

+Aka, the story of how `true == 'true'` doesn't work...

+## Syntax

+## Number formatting

+# Groups

+And finally, the biggest one...
+Tihs one was.